+WBI provides information for constituents and followers via its monthly newsletters, website content, and digital library (the WBI Studies Repository) that address issues directly relevant to WBI's and its partners' projects.
 WBI is also committed to distributing accurate data-rich materials that support its projects and advocacy.
 To realize this goal, WBI established the WellBeing International Studies Repository (the Repository) to provide full-text access to relevant academic papers and reports.
 The Repository also supports the academic journal Animal Sentience.